kwikteam/phy-contrib/docs/template-gui.md

    * spike sorting output files (i.e. run Kilosort on the raw data or download the [sorted spikes data](https://github.com/phycontrib/output_files)

 * Required files in the dataset:
+  * A raw data file, with any filename.
+This file should be "flat binary" format, meaning that the data values corresponding to the voltage traces can are just the literal bytes in the file with no additional formatting (header data is allowed at the beginning of the file, but will not be used)
   * params.py - text file that specifies:
     * dat_path - location of raw data file
-    * n_channels_dat - total number of rows in the data file
+    * n_channels_dat - _total_ number of rows in the data file (not just those that have your neural data on them.
+This is for loading the file)
     * dtype - data type to read, e.g. 'int16'
     * offset - number of bytes at the beginning of the file to skip
     * sample_rate - in Hz